angular/components/src/youtube-player/README.md

 ```

 ## Loading behavior
-By default the `<youtube-player/>` will show a placeholder element instead of loading the API
+By default, the `<youtube-player/>` will show a placeholder element instead of loading the API
 up-front until the user interacts with it.
 This speeds up the initial render of the page by not
 loading unnecessary JavaScript for a video that might not be played.
 Once the user clicks on the
 video, the API will be loaded and the placeholder will be swapped out with the actual video.